-3 After experiencing reversals, it is important to promote continued jurisdictional participation in the REDD+ program (and reduce default risks), where continued progress is demonstrated towards reducing emissions.
+&lt;sup>3 After experiencing reversals, it is important to promote continued jurisdictional participation in the REDD+ program (and reduce default risks), where continued progress is demonstrated towards reducing emissions.
 Therefore, jurisdictional programs are permitted to repay the buffer account over time, rather than fully replenishing the account immediately.

-- 5.3.4 Where jurisdictional and project proponents may be credited directly, in the event of a reversal in non-project areas of a jurisdiction, the reversal shall be handled as follows to avoid penalizing performing entities: - Buffer credits equivalent to the reversal shall be cancelled from the jurisdictional pooled buffer account. - 2) The Verra registry shall issue VCUs to the (lower-level) performing entities in amount equal to the number of GHG emissions reductions achieved. - Note Such rules apply mutatis mutandis where reversals occur in project areas and would otherwise result in a crediting shortfall to jurisdictions.
-Such rules also apply to reversals within registered higher-level jurisdictions that include lower-level jurisdictional programs. - 3) Where the jurisdictional proponent has previously been issued VCUs, the jurisdictional proponent shall replenish the jurisdictional pooled buffer account in accordance with Section 5.3.3(2) above. - 5.3.5 Where a jurisdictional proponent fails to submit a verification report within five or ten years from the previous verification event, a percentage of buffer credits are put on hold under the conservative assumption that the carbon benefits represented by buffer credits held in the jurisdictional pooled buffer account may have been reversed or lost in the field.
-Where a jurisdictional proponent fails to submit a verification report within 15 years of the previous verification event, buffer credits are cancelled under the same assumption. - Note Where a juriscipling program has not verified because it has transitioned to another GHG program (e.g., integrated into a government program), it shall be labelled as jurisdictional program transferred to the GHG program instead of inactive. - 5.3.6 Any remaining balance of buffer credits is cancelled at the end of the program crediting period. - 5.3.7 Where buffer credits are put on hold because a jurisdictional program does not submit a verification report within five years of the previous verification, the jurisdictional program may be-claim buffer credits.
+- 3) Where the jurisdictional proponent has previously been issued VCUs, the jurisdictional proponent shall replenish the jurisdictional pooled buffer account in accordance with Section 5.2.5(2) above. - 5.2.7 Where a jurisdictional proponent fails to submit a verification report within five or ten years from the previous verification event, a percentage of buffer credits are put on hold under the conservative assumption that the carbon benefits represented by buffer credits held in the jurisdictional pooled buffer account may have been reversed or lost in the field.
+Where a jurisdictional proponent fails to submit a verification report within 15 years of the previous verification event, buffer credits are cancelled under the same assumption. - 5.2.8 Where a jurisdictional program has not verified because it has transitioned to another GHG program (e.g., integrated into a government program), it shall be labelled as a jurisdictional program transferred to another GHG program instead of inactive and the remaining balance of buffer credits contributed by the jurisdictional program shall immediately be cancelled.
+Any projects within the jurisdiction may continue as VCS projects, and buffer credits shall be moved back to the AFOLU pooled buffer account. - 5.2.9 Where a jurisdictional proponent withdraws from the VCS Program, it shall be labelled as withdrawn and the remaining balance of buffer credits contributed by the jurisdictional proponent shall immediately be cancelled. - 5.2.10 Any remaining balance of buffer credits is cancelled at the end of the program crediting period. - 5.2.11 Where buffer credits are put on hold because a jurisdictional program does not submit a verification report within five years of the previous verification, the jurisdictional program may re-claim buffer credits.
 A new verification report shall be submitted prior to the expiration of the jurisdictional program crediting period.
-Verra shall re-assign buffer credits that have been put on hold in accordance with the procedure set out in Section 5.1.1 above.
-The remaining balance of buffer credits associated with a program shall be cancelled at the end of the jurisdictional program crediting period. - 5.3.8 Although buffer credits are cancelled to cover carbon known or believed to be lost, the VCUs already issued to jurisdictional programs and nested projects that subsequently experience a reversal are not cancelled and do not have to be cancelled.
-Rather, all VCUs issued to jurisdictional programs and nested projects are permanent.
-The VCS Program approach provides environmental integrity because the AFOLU and jurisdictional pooled buffer accounts are managed to ensure losses from jurisdictional programs and nested projects failures are covered, and the net GHG benefits across the entire pool of REDD+ projects and jurisdictional programs will be greater than the total number of VCUs issued.
+Verra re-assigns buffer credits that have been put on hold in accordance with the procedure set out in Section 5.1.1 above.
+The remaining balance of buffer credits associated with a program shall be cancelled at the end of the jurisdictional program crediting period.